|Copyright MARVEL COMICS|

 |Images copyright DC COMICS|

 Ah, Rothesay, 1970.
 How it all comes back to me.
-The sound of the gulls, the smell of the sea - and Giant BATMAN (G61) #213.
+The sound of the gulls, the smell of the sand and the sea - and Giant BATMAN (G61) #213.
 Emerging from the little side-street newsagent's clutching my prize, I was soon immersed in its pages as we (my parents and brother) strolled through the picturesque alleys of the Scottish seaside resort.
 (As I type this, I'm besieged by a nagging doubt as to whether my bruv obtained his copy of The FLASH #190 from the same source on the same day, or from another newsagent's on the early evening of a different day.
 On reflection, I think it was the latter.)

 If memory serves (it gets lazier the older I get), it was on this holiday that I also bought a cheap action figure with bendy rubber arms.
 I had the boots from a PEDIGREE CAPTAIN SCARLET action figure with me (having swapped an ACTION MAN for it with a pal some time before), and when I placed them on the cheapo figure (I steadfastly refuse to use the word 'doll'), so tight were they that when I pulled them off, the feet came off with them.
 A couple of nuts and bolts from a small hardware store soon sorted that out, but so annoyed was I with those confounded boots that I threw them from the edge of the pier into the sea.
 Sacrilege!
 The boots alone would probably fetch a tidy sum on ebay nowadays.

 (Before we proceed, I should perhaps allay your horror at the above act by saying I now have two Pedigree CA figures, complete with boots, so I feel that - given what they cost me - I've now repaid my debt to society for my heinous crime.)